NEW BOOK: Maximizing Therapeutic Effectiveness in Dynamic Psychotherapy

 Her first book, Intensive Short term Dynamic Psychotherapy: Theory and Technique, is considered a classic in the field.
 Dr. Coughlin's newest book, Lives Transformed was written in collaboration with Dr. David Malan, and published in 2006 by Karnac Books.
 Her newest book, Maximizing Therapeutic Effectiveness in Dynamic Psychotherapy, is due in July 2016 from Routledge.

-Dr. Coughlin obtained her undergraduate degree from the Honors College at Ohio University (l976), where she graduated Summa Cum Laude and won the Distinguished Professor Award for outstanding undergraduate student in Psychology.
+Dr. Coughlin obtained her undergraduate degree from the Honors College at Ohio University (1976), where she graduated Summa Cum Laude and won the Distinguished Professor Award for outstanding undergraduate student in Psychology.

-She went on to obtain a Masters degree (l978) and Doctorate (l980) in Clinical Psychology from Syracuse University.
+She went on to obtain a Masters degree (1978) and Doctorate (1980) in Clinical Psychology from Syracuse University.
 Her residency was completed at Northwestern University Medical School in Chicago.
 Upon completion of her residency, Dr. Coughlin was asked to join the faculty and was named Chief Psychologist of the Rehabilitation Program at the Institute of Psychiatry and Behavioral Sciences at Northwestern Memorial Hospital.
-She maintained a private practice in Chicago from l981-l987.
+She maintained a private practice in Chicago from 1981 through 1987.

 Dr. Coughlin moved to Toronto, Ontario Canada in l987 and began her training in Intensive Short term Dynamic Psychotherapy in 1988 — first at the Ontario Institute; then at the Institute in Rochester, New York; and finally in Montreal, Quebec with Dr. Davanloo, the creator of this method of psychotherapy.Read testimonials here